Andrew4d3/my-go-template/README.md

 ### **How to use this template?**

 Clone this repo and then delete the `.git` folder so that you can start a new git repository using: `git init`.
-Alternatively, you can use the "Project from template" Github feature.
+Alternatively, you can use the "Use this template" feature from Github.

 ### **Stack**